OFFLINE-GmbH/oc-vite-plugin/README.md

 ### Dev Server

 By default, `local` is regarded as the dev environment.
-In a dev environment, the first call to the `{{ vite() }}` function will include the Vite Dev Server.
+If your app environment is a dev environment, the first call to the `{{ vite() }}` function will include the Vite Dev Server.

 You can pass in different environments with the `devEnvs` parameter.